geometor/.github/profile/README.rst

 repositories, our mission is to study, model, and decode geometric constructions and their relationship to the natural and mathematical world.

-At the heart is the `GEOMETOR explorer`_ - a Python library for building and analyzing geometric constructions with sympbolic algebra.

 Check out general info on the project: